thomazmz/thomazmz/README.md

 ## Hey There!

-I am a experienced software engineer with over six years of expertise, deeply passionate about building high-quality and effective software.
-From business analysis to product implementation, my focus is on creating software that is iteratively scalable, committing myself to the continuous improvement of products throughout their life cycle.
-I do my best to foster a culture of collaboration and excellence within the team and I strongly believe in diversity and collaborative work as a drive to achieve team success.
-I am currently mostly working with TypeScript, JavaScript, Node.js and React recently, but I like to poke around and experiment new technologies at my free time.
+I am an experienced software engineer with over six years of professional expertise in various programming languages and technologies.
+I am deeply passionate about crafting high-quality and impactful products, contributing across the entire process of building a successful software, from business analysis to implementation and maintenance.

+My professional goal is to create iteratively scalable software, dedicating myself to the continuous improvement of the products I work on.
+I do my best to foster a culture of collaboration and excellence within the teams I work with, and I strongly believe in diversity as a drive to achieve team success.

+While TypeScript, JavaScript, Node.js, and React form my current technological core, I have previous experience with various other languages and technology stacks, such as Ruby, Java, and PHP.
+I'm always eager to embrace new challenges, even if they involve technologies I'm less familiar with.